just-the-docs/just-the-docs/datasets/index.md

 It is possible to generate automatically a 3D city model in CityJSON with [3dfier](https://github.com/tudelft3d/3dfier), just follow that simple [tutorial](https://tudelft3d.github.io/3dfier/generate_lod1.html).

+## The Netherlands in 3D

+Every building, every canals, every road, every bridge, in 3D.
+In CityJSON.

+<a href="https://brt.kadaster.nl/basisvoorziening-3d/"><i class="fas fa-external-link-alt"></i> PDOK 3D Topografie</a>

+<i class="fas fa-exclamation-circle"></i> Please be aware that the tiles are very big, and they will most likely bring [ninja](https://ninja.cityjson.org) or QGIS to their knees...
+The solution for the time being is to use a computer with 16GB+ of RAM, and use [cjio]({{ '/help/users/getting-started/#manipulate-and-edit-it-with-cjio' | relative_url }}) to extract only the buildings for instance.
 ## All USA buildings

 The project [Open City Model](https://github.com/opencitymodel/opencitymodel) has converted all buildings in the USA to LoD1 buildings and offers them in CityJSON.